varuhn36/Card-Matching-Game/README.md

 - Kotlin
 - Android Studio
 - Firebase Storage to store images uploaded by users
-- Firebase Cloud Firestore to allow users to upload their games and online for other users to play
+- Firebase Cloud Firestore to allow users to upload their games online for other users to play